emildoychinov/netbpm-compression/README.md

-# NETBPM-compression
+# NETBPM compression
-  A project for the ADS class @ELSYS
+  A project for the Algorithms and data structures class @ELSYS

 # USE
   ```gcc netbpm_compression.c